Last Updated on 02/12/21 by quiltripping

 For the Back of my “California Dreamin” quilt, I used all the half square triangles I had left over from the front of the quilt, but combined them in a different orientation.
 I also used up all the leftover fabric from the front to create a striped, off-centered layout.

-I took a similar approach with the back to my “Brandywine Garden Walk” quilt, using up the leftover half square triangles and also the rectangles of Kaffe Fasset floral fabric that remained after cutting out the half square triangles.
+I took a similar approach with the back to my “Brandywine Flower Walk” quilt, using up the leftover half square triangles and also the rectangles of Kaffe Fasset floral fabric that remained after cutting out the half square triangles.

-4. Use your scraps from other project
+4. Use your scraps from other projects

 When I first think about piecing a quilt back, I also look to see what fabrics I have left from other projects that would work with this quilt’s color scheme.
 Based on the size of the scraps, I figure out an appropriate design.